revog/my-k8s-homelab/README.md

 * Automation & CI/CD: **actions-runner-controller** runs self-hosted GitHub Actions runners directly in the cluster for continuous integration workflows.

 #### ⚙ GitOps
-[ArgoCD](https://argo-cd.readthedocs.io/) follows a GitOps model where applications are deployed by reconciling explicitly defined Application resources against Git.
+[Flux](https://fluxcd.io/) follows a GitOps model where applications are deployed by reconciling explicitly defined Application resources against Git.
 Each Application points to a specific repository path and uses either Helm, Kustomize, or raw manifests to render Kubernetes resources.
-ArgoCD continuously monitors Git for changes and synchronizes the cluster to match the desired state (YAMLs & HelmRelase) in my [kubernetes](/kubernetes) folder and its subfolders (see structure below).
-Dependencies between applications are handled through sync waves, health checks, or the app‑of‑apps pattern, rather than explicit dependency declarations.
+Flux continuously monitors Git for changes and synchronizes the cluster to match the desired state (YAMLs & HelmRelase) in my [kubernetes](/kubernetes) folder and its subfolders (see structure below).
+Dependencies between applications are handled through dependency declarations and health checks.

 This repository is automatically managed by [Renovate](https://renovatebot.com/).
 Renovate watches my entire repository looking for dependency updates, when they are found a PR is automatically created.
-When some PRs are merged ArgoCD applies the changes to my cluster.
+When some PRs are merged Flux applies the changes to my cluster.

 The Cloud Native Computing Foundation (CNCF) has played a crucial role in the development and popularization of many of these tools, driving the adoption of cloud-native technologies and enabling projects like this one to thrive.
 | |                                                                                                                                       | Name                                                            | Description                                                                                               |